 Through this , you’re sure to improve your iPhone or iPad’s battery life by customizing app notifications.
 You can also

 4. Turn Off Raise to Wake

 Raise to Wake is a convenient option to swiftly view your notifications on your lock screen.
 However, this process can consume significant amount of battery power

 To turn off this option, navigate to Settings → Display & Brightness → toggle OFF Raise to Wake option.

 5. Use Low Power Mode

 There’s nothing wrong in keeping your device in low power mode all the time if you don’t want to receive all notifications from apps running in the background.

-Low Power Mode improves your iPhone’s battery life span by disabling several background activity, such as disabling “Hey Siri”, fetching mail, and decreasing
+Low Power Mode improves your iPhone or iPad’s battery life span by disabling several background activity, such as disabling “Hey Siri”, fetching mail, and decreasing

 Auto-Lock period.
 It is prompted when you reach 20% battery, and 10%.